 Before importing or manually creating new inventory items, clients that would like to take advantage of Lavu Inventory 2.0 should navigate to Inventory Settings to define a few prerequisites.
 In particular, any custom Units of Measure, Storage Locations, Waste Reasons, and Inventory Categories must be created before ingredients are migrated from Lavu Inventory 1.0 or imported from an external system.

-To access Inventory Settings, log in to the Admin Control Panel and navigate to Settings > Inventory Settings.
+To access Inventory Settings, log in to the Admin Control Panel and navigate to Settings > Location.

 Units of Measure